Improving the university experience through a connected student platform

 I created many different screens and widget iterations which lead to important design decisions around navigation, the search bar, completely redesigning the filter section and replacing the use of a star icon with a more intuitive register button.

 So many calendar apps already exist so why was it necessary for us to build another one?
-I found that while there were existing calendar apps, most people don't use them because it requires people to manually input information.
-The most used calendars are embedded into our existing workflow.
-At the workplace most of us have a system for booking meetings which takes place within the same software linked to our calendar.
-Meetings are automatically inputed into our calendars and our schedules are populated for us.
+Through research I found that while there were existing calendar apps, most people didn't use them because it required them to manually input information.
+The most used calendars were the ones that were already embedded into our existing workflows.

-Portal already has the ability to populate a student's class schedule which is a great starting point from which students can schedule their time.
-By understanding that the calendar is meant to help students stay organized we can begin integrating more features that centralize a student's activities for them.
-For example, registering for an Employer Info Session, a campus event or a yoga class within Portal will automatically appear in a student's calendar.
+Portal already had the ability to populate a student's class schedule which was a great starting point from which students could schedule their time.
+By understanding that the calendar was meant to help students stay organized we can begin integrating more features that centralized a student's activities for them.
+For example, registering for an Employer Info Session, a campus event or a yoga class within Portal would automatically appear in a student's calendar.

-Building user personas helped our team understand who we were building for with concrete examples of real student needs and goals.
+I focused next on creating user personas to help my team understand who we were building for with concrete examples of real student needs and goals.
 I designed a set of user-interview questions and worked with Laura to conduct and record user research.
-We've currently completed 5 student user personas and hope to continue interviewing diverse students to discover more similarities and differences.

 - Students want a quick and easy way to stay informed about what's happening on campus

 - Everyone has a unique method for organization (usually an agenda/planner) - most people struggle with organization

 - Most students have challenges with balancing school and other aspects of their life

 As I was designing the experience for the app, the need to create a visual design system happened organically.
 With a stronger emphasis on creating a visual design system, this helped change the conversation at meetings towards building more consistent components.